benwubenwu/bootcamp19-exercises/3_AM/README.md

 Your website must include the following elements:

-- at least 4 separate pages
+- at least 4 separate pages CHECK
 - one table
-- three images
+- three images CHECK
-- a navigation bar where you can access every page
+- a navigation bar where you can access every page CHECK
 - two clickable images
 - four links to external pages
-- one bulleted list
+- one bulleted list CHECK
-- two numbered lists
+- two numbered lists CHECK

 ## Testing